What is an Optical Power Meter?

 Multi-Fiber Push On (MPO) connectors continue to grow in popularity as data centers become more densely populated and fiber connections multiply.
 This makes an MPO power meter dedicated to Tier 1 MPO fiber network certification an increasingly advantageous option.
 The VIAVI SmartClass Fiber MPOLx provides native MPO connectivity.
 Length, loss, power, and polarity for all MPO fibers can be verified efficiently and accurately.
 Identical local and remote test units enable visibility, test initiation, and reporting from either end of the circuit.

-- Optical Loss Test Set (OLTS) The versatility of the VIAVI optical power meter test offerings extend to full optical loss test sets (OLTS).
+- Optical Loss Test Set (OLTS) The versatility of the VIAVI optical power meter test offerings extends to full optical loss test sets (OLTS).
 SmartClass Fiber optical light sources are versatile companion tools with a full suite of fixed and multi-wavelength options.
 The OLTS-85/-85P series includes dedicated multimode, single-mode, and quad options.
 The OLS-85 features variable output power settings, real-time loss measurement, automated fiber end-face inspection, and a flexible adapter system.

 The SmartPocket OMK-34/-35/-36/-38 optical test kit series is an affordable, highly compact OLTS option for essential single mode and multi-mode fiber test applications.
 This intuitive, easy-to-operate test set also provides auto-wavelength identification, permanent reference power storage, and report generation software.